 If a student fails to meet SAP requirements in any specific payment period, he or she will be placed on academic probation the following payment period, and required to attend mandatory tutoring and academic advising.
 During this probationary period, the Academic Committee will evaluate the student and analyze the reason for the poor performance.
 Students receiving financial aid will be placed on financial aid warning for the payment period and notified that failure to meet SAP standards at the end of the current payment period will lead to them losing their financial aid eligibility.
+If a student fails to pass an AMU institutional exam at the 5th attempt, he or she will also be considered to have failed the SAP requirements and will be placed on academic probation.

 If the student fails to bring his or her GPA up to 2.0 at the end of the academic probation payment period, he or she will be placed on academic suspension from the University.
 Once a student is suspended, his or her financial aid will be terminated, as they will no longer be in attendance, and he or she will not be allowed to re-enroll for two quarters.
+If a student fails to pass an AMU institutional exam on the 6th attempt, he or she will also be placed on academic suspension.
+During the academic suspension period, the student will be given one last attempt to take and pass the institutional exam, otherwise he or she will be academically dismissed from the University.